MariaDash/HW-Linux_Terminal_GitBash_Commands/README_Homework2.md

 $
 ```

-## 25  Find strings in files where  'sec' is standalone pattern and is located in the current directory.
+## 25. Find strings in files where  'sec' is standalone pattern and is located in the current directory.
 Case sensitive.
-### 1) only in dir_1:
+### 1) Only in dir_1:
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/main_dir/sub_dir/dir_1 (main)
 $ grep -w 'sec' *